 In addition, we hosted colloquium speakers Jose Mestre from the University of Massachusetts in the spring semester and Corinne Manogue from Oregon State University during the fall semester.
 In personnel happenings, Brian Adrian joined the group as a research associate in August.
 Brian was previously a faculty member at Bethany College in Lindsborg, KS.
-He completed his Ph.D. in 1997 at the University of Nebraska-Lincoln under the direction of Robert G. Fuller.
+He completed his Ph.D. in 1997 at the University of NebraskaLincoln under the direction of Robert G. Fuller.
 Brian is currently working on the NSDL grant for which Dr. Zollman has received NSF funding.

 Salomon F. Itza-Ortiz has left KSU for a tenure-track assistant professor position at San Diego State University on the Imperial Valley campus.
-In addition, we congratulate Salomon who was married to Erin White on July 19, 2003.
+In addition, we congratulate

+Salomon who was married to Erin White on July 19, 2003.
 We wish them all the best in their new careers and marriage.

 Alicia Allbaugh completed her PhD in 2003.
-She has accepted a Visiting Assistant Professor position at Rochester Institute of Technology and, in addition to her teaching responsibilities, is conducting research on the effect students' learning styles impact their learning with Dr. Scott Franklin.
+She has accepted a Visiting Assistant Professor position at Rochester Institute of Technology and, in addition to her teaching responsibilities, is conducting research with Dr. Robert Teese on the LivePhoto project creating and evaluating homework that incorporates video analysis.